 In summary: Is it worth supplementing with chromium? – only if it is done with high chromium containing foods.
-Artificial supplements such as chromium picolinate, have never really been shown to provide much benefit to people living with diabetes, however eating high chromium foods has.
+Artificial supplements such as chromium picolinate, have never really been shown to provide much benefit, however eating high chromium foods has.
 However, this is not particularly true of a diet high in processed, starchy foods.
 Bioavailable chromium in foods is easily destroyed by the heat and chemicals commonly used in highly processed foods.

 Make sure you do get your daily intake of chromium, but make sure you get it from a nice, natural, unprocessed food source.